-Hockey is, literally speaking, no more than a game.
-But as with any sport, it means much more to its fans.
-The emotional ride of NHL fandom can offer nearly boundless satisfaction just as easily as persistent gloom.
-Fans revel in the electricity of every win and stew in the irritation of every loss, always believing there is some chance at their team winning the Stanley Cup…until there isn’t.
+Hockey is, literally speaking, no more than just a game.
+But as with any sport, it means so much more to those that follow it.
+The emotional ride of the NHL can offer nearly boundless satisfaction just as easily as persistent gloom.
+Fans and players alike revel in the electricity of every win and stew in the irritation of every loss, always believing there is some chance of winning the Stanley Cup…until there isn’t.

 Rock Bottom: Blackhawks Named Worst Franchise In Professional Sports

 In February of 2004, an ESPN report ranked the Blackhawks as the single worst franchise in North American sports.
 At the time, Chicago was in the midst of an absolutely ghastly season in which the team would eventually compile only 20 wins and 59 points in 82 games.